-Conduct daily home screenings for symptoms.
+- Conduct daily home screenings for symptoms.
 NV Health Response COVID Screening checklist for Sports.

 - If you are symptomatic, become symptomatic, or have a positive COVID Test within 10 days of the event, please stay home and submit a COVID Refund Exemption.
 Request Exemption here along with a copy of your positive COVID test result.

-    - If you have had close contact with a confirmed COVID case, please be prepared to show negative COVID test.
+- If you have had close contact with a confirmed COVID case, please be prepared to show negative COVID test to attend.

 - FACE COVERINGS